yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_look\_for\_object()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Request Pick-it to look for objects.
+Request Pickit to look for objects.

 +-----------------+------------------------+-----------+
 | **Behaviour**   | **Universal robots**   | **ABB**   |